raspberrypilearning/temperature-log/worksheet.md

 done
 ```

-## (Extra) Final shell script for only using the Raspberry Pi for temperature measurements in intervals of 5 minutes
+## (Extra) Final shell script using the Raspberry Pi for temperature measurements in intervals of 5 minutes

 The following example script can be used to take a temperature measurement every 10 seconds for 5 minutes and then shut down, while also printing out information about the measurements: